daniel-smyth/nextjs-integrations/README.md

 ## RTK Query

-RTK Query is a powerful data fetching and caching tool.
-It is designed to simplify common cases for loading data in a web application, eliminating the need to hand-write data fetching & caching logic yourself.
+I used RTK query in this application.
+It's a powerful data fetching and caching tool by Redux designed to simplify common cases for loading data.
+It eliminates the need to hand-write data fetching & caching logic yourself.

 Configuring an `addContact` hook in `redux/slicesredux/slices/api.ts`